viewtool/I2C_Adapter/MacOS_GCC_USB_UART_Test/README.md

 # UART_Test
-An MacOS project to test UART.
+A MacOS project to test UART.